catseye/The-Dossier/article/Computer Games of Note.md

 *Very draft*

 These are my recollections of a number of computer games.
-"Computer" meaning "not video games nor text adventures".
+"Computer" meaning "not video games nor text adventures nor CRPGs".
+Geez.

 Computer Games I've Played
 ------------------